CiscoTestAutomation/xpresso/README.md

 EMAIL_SSL_CERTFILE: '/apth/to/pem' // or remove
 ```

-***Important note***: after Xpresso is fully up, if you update configurations or change any settings at `initializers/settings.yml`, you need to update `docker-compose.yml` under `management` service and set `FORCE_UPDATE: 'True'` and restart the management service `docker-compose restart management`, in order to reflect the changes.
+***Important note***: if you do the above modifications after Xpresso is already up, you need to update `docker-compose.yml` under `management` service and set `FORCE_UPDATE: 'True'` and restart the management service `docker-compose restart management`, in order to reflect the changes.

 ## Administrator Login